Money Decisions7 min read

 Budgeting for debt freedom: allocate every dollar with zero-based or envelope methods, carve guaranteed extra payments, and build savings without losing debt momentum.

 Budgeting for debt freedom means designing a monthly plan where debt payoff and stability savings are line items—not afterthoughts.
 A budget that only tracks bills without assigning surplus is a spending log, not a freedom plan.
-The goal is predictable extra payments that survive bad weeks and boring months.
+The goal is predictable extra payments that survive bad weeks and boring months, plus enough buffer building that one car repair does not undo six months of card progress.

 Start With Income and Non-Negotiables